simirian/nvim-contour/README.md

   --- MUST return a list of strings and functions.
 Strings are used directly,
   --- and all "%" will be escaped.
 To use statusline escapes, make a function
   --- return them.
-Functions will protect their returns from escaping. fn = function(opts, context)
+Functions will protect their returns from escaping. f = function(opts, context)
+    return {
+      "",
+      function() return "protected" end,
-    return {} -- ALWAYS return a list, even when you have an error end,
+    } -- ALWAYS return a list, even when you have an error end,
 }
 ```